-English Learner Services During COVID-19 FAQsFrequently Asked Questions (FAQs) on providing services to English learners in California during the COVID-19 outbreak.
+English Learner Services During COVID-19 FAQsFrequently Asked Questions (FAQs) regarding services to English learners in California during the COVID-19 pandemic.

-The U.S. Department of Education provided states a factsheet, "Providing Services to English Learners during the COVID-19 Outbreak."
-The following frequently asked questions (FAQs) provide answers from a California context.
+The U.S. Department of Education provided a factsheet to states titled, "Providing Services to English Learners during the COVID-19 Outbreak."
+The following FAQs provide answers from a California context.

 How may a local educational agency (LEA) determine a new student's English learner (EL) status remotely?

 An LEA that is continuing to enroll new students during the COVID-19 national emergency should attempt to identify EL students remotely to the greatest extent possible.

 An LEA must screen new students to determine EL status to the extent possible.